LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 curly braces (``{ ... }``).
 Between those curly braces reside a series of sections; each describing a different aspect of the type.
 These sections
-include: "parent"; "data"; "trait"; and "public", "protected", and "private" methods.
+include: "parent"; "data"; "trait"; and "public", "protected", and "private" member methods.
 Each section begins with one of those words and ends at the beginning of the next section or the end of the type expression (which would be a close curly brace).
 Each section is optional.
 Sections can occur in any order.
 The sections "trait" and "parent" can occur only once.

 The most simple type definition is shown below.
 It defines a type named "person" and contains no sections.
 Therefore, the ``person`` type contains no methods or